4.5 Patient Management During Imaging

 • Patient management during imaging includes explanation, positioning, gag-reflex support, comfort, stillness, and clear breathing or biting instructions.

-• The RDA should adapt communication for children, anxious patients, limited opening, disabilities, and language or hearing barriers.
+• The RDA adapts communication for children, anxious patients, limited opening, disabilities, and language or hearing barriers.

-• A rushed image that causes movement, gagging, or incorrect bite placement can create a nondiagnostic record and possible retake.
+• A rushed image that causes movement, gagging, or incorrect bite placement produces a nondiagnostic record and an avoidable retake.

-• Privacy and professionalism apply because imaging conversations and displayed records contain patient health information.
+• Privacy and professionalism apply because imaging conversations and displayed records contain protected patient health information.

 Managing the patient so the diagnostic record succeeds

 Imaging quality is not only a machine issue.
-A patient who is confused, anxious, gagging, moving, biting incorrectly, or unable to tolerate a receptor can produce a poor record even when the equipment works.
+A patient who is confused, anxious, gagging, moving, biting incorrectly, or unable to tolerate a receptor can produce a poor record even when the equipment works perfectly.
+Each failed attempt also adds radiation dose, so good patient management is both a quality and an ALARA issue.
 Domain 1B can test how the RDA communicates and adapts during radiographs, CBCT, intraoral photographs, and scans.

-Start by explaining the immediate task in plain language.
-Tell the patient what they will feel, how long they need to stay still, and what you need them to do.
-Avoid overexplaining in a way that increases anxiety.
-For example, say that the sensor may feel firm and that you will work quickly, not that the patient will probably gag.
-Calm directions prevent movement and build cooperation.
+Start by explaining the immediate task in plain language: what the patient will feel, how long they must stay still, and what you need them to do.
+Avoid overexplaining in a way that raises anxiety.
+Say the sensor may feel firm and that you will work quickly, not that the patient will probably gag.
+Calm, confident direction prevents movement and builds cooperation.

-Positioning is part of patient management.
+Positioning is part of management.
 Adjust the chair, headrest, receptor holder, scanner approach, and your own posture so the patient is not strained.
-For a panoramic or CBCT unit, explain where to place the chin, forehead, hands, and bite guide as directed by the device.
-Remind the patient to keep still until the scan is complete.
+For a panoramic or CBCT unit, explain where to place the chin, forehead, hands, and bite guide as the device requires, and remind the patient to remain still until the scan completes.
+A patient set up comfortably the first time rarely needs a retake.

 Patient challengeRecord riskRDA management strategy

-Gag reflexReceptor displacement or movementUse calm breathing cues, efficient placement, and dentist-directed alternatives
+Gag reflexReceptor displacement or movementPlace quickly and confidently; nasal breathing; distraction; dentist-directed alternatives

-AnxietyMotion, refusal, or poor cooperationExplain briefly, reassure within role, and pause when needed
+AnxietyMotion, refusal, poor cooperationExplain briefly, reassure within role, pause when needed

-Limited openingPoor receptor placement or incomplete scanUse appropriate holders and notify dentist if record cannot be captured
+Limited openingPoor placement or incomplete scanUse appropriate holders; notify the dentist if no usable record is possible

-Hearing or language barrierMissed instructionsUse approved communication aids and confirm understanding
+Hearing or language barrierMissed instructionsUse approved communication aids; confirm understanding

-Gag management is a common scenario.
-Helpful steps may include placing the receptor quickly and confidently, asking the patient to breathe through the nose if possible, using distraction or counting, and starting with easier views when office policy allows.
+Gag management is a frequent scenario.
+Helpful steps include placing the receptor quickly and confidently, asking the patient to breathe through the nose, using distraction or counting, and starting with easier anterior views when policy allows.
 Do not shame the patient.
-If the patient cannot tolerate the image, stop and consult the dentist rather than forcing repeated failed attempts.
+If the patient cannot tolerate the image, stop and consult the dentist rather than forcing repeated failed attempts that add dose and stress.

-Anxious patients need predictable communication.
-Let them know when the exposure or scan starts and when it ends.
-For CBCT or panoramic imaging, emphasize stillness and tongue position when the system requires it.
-For intraoral scanning, explain that the wand will move around the teeth and that suction may be used to keep the field dry.
+Anxious patients need predictable communication: tell them when the exposure starts and ends.
+For panoramic or CBCT imaging, emphasize stillness and tongue position when the system requires it.
+For intraoral scanning, explain that the wand moves around the teeth and that suction keeps the field dry.

-Use this patient-management list before and during imaging:
+Use this management checklist before and during imaging:

 • Confirm patient identity and explain the specific image or scan step.